Clinical officer: South Africa

 South Africa trains clinical associates for three years and awards them the Bachelor of Clinical Medical Practice degree.
 The first program was launched by the late Health Minister Tshabalala Msimang on 18 August 2008 at the Walter Sisulu University in Mthatha.
 The first class graduated in December 2010.
 Programs also exist at the University of Pretoria and the University of the Witwatersrand.

 International

 The specialised nature of medical training in the developed world has created a shortage of general practitioners and runaway expenditure on healthcare by governments. primary care is increasingly being provided by non-physician providers such as physician assistants.

 United States

 Physician assistants in the United States train for at least two years at the postsecondary level and can hold an associate, bachelors or master's degree.
 Most PAs have earned a master's degree.
 Some institutions offer a Doctor of Science degree in the same.
-The profession is represented by the American Academy of Physician Assistants.
+The profession is represented by the American Academy of Physician Associates.